PixelVengeur/pixelvengeur.github.io/_posts/2024-02-28-installing-docker.md

 ## Automatically start containers on boot
-If you run Debian like I do, the docker daemon will start automatically on machine boot, and start all your containers (if any).
+If you run Debian like I do, the docker daemon will start automatically on machine boot, and start all the containers that were running before you last powered off the machine (if any).
 If you do not run a Debian-based distro, you explicitely need to tell `systemd` to start the daemon (if your distro uses `systemd`)

 ```bash
 sudo systemctl enable docker.service
 sudo systemctl enable containerd.service
 ```

+> Docker and Docker Compose are now installed and working, good job!
+{: .prompt-tip}